 Lisa MacColl is a writer, investor and former compliance consultant in the group retirement and individual wealth management fields.
 Lisa has written about personal finance for 14 years and currently writes about investing and investment providers for Wealthsimple.
 Lisa's past work has been published in Canadian Money Saver, Advisor’s Edge, CBC, and CreditCards.ca.
 She was a nominee for the 2015 Oktoberfest Women of the Year, Professional Category.
 Lisa holds an M.A. and B.A. from the Wilfrid Laurier University.

-Ontario 2021 tax rates
+Ontario 2021 tax brackets and rates

 How to calculate income tax in Ontario

 Your marginal tax rate is the total amount of federal and provincial taxes you owe.
 It’s the combined amount you will have to pay.
 For example, if your taxable income after deductions and exemptions wass $45,000, your federal tax owing is 15%, and your Ontario provincial amount owing is 5.05%, your marginal tax rate (15% + 5.05%) is 20.05%.

 If you want to get a rough estimate of how much income tax you owe on your taxable income, first calculate your federal income tax, and then calculate your provincial tax, and add the amounts together.